RHS Growing Guides

 Dividing mature plants

 Large clumps of rhubarb should be divided every five years or so, especially if the leaves are overcrowded or growth has become weaker.
 This will give you several vigorous new plants for your own garden or to share with friends, but only propagate from strong healthy plants to ensure they are virus-free.
-Dig up the entire clump while dormant, between mid-autumn and early spring – ideally in November.
-Use a spade or an old kitchen knife to slice it into several smaller sections, each with a portion of the rhizome (thickened root) and at least one growing point or bud.
+Dig up the entire clump while dormant, between mid-autumn and early spring.
+Use a spade or an old kitchen knife to slice it into several smaller sections, each with a portion of the rhizome (thickened underground stem) and at least one growing point (bud).
 Sections from the outer part are better than the centre of old plants.
 Discard any weak or decayed parts.
-Replant the root sections straight away or wrap them in damp sacking for a short time if necessary.
+Replant the sections straight away or wrap them in damp sacking for a short time if necessary.

 Overwintering

 Rhubarb is hardy and needs no protection over winter.
-In fact, exposure to cold is necessary to trigger new growth in spring – seven to nine weeks of below 3°C (37°F), depending on the variety.
-In autumn, allow the leaves to die back naturally, then cut them all away to expose the growing points to winter cold.
+In fact, exposure to cold is necessary to trigger new growth in spring.
+In autumn, allow the leaves to die back naturally, then cut or pull them all away to expose the growing points to winter cold.
 The faded leaves can be added to the compost bin – there’s no need to worry about the poisonous oxalic acid they contain, as this breaks down during decomposition.

 Harvesting